 Dublin City Council and the 1916 Rising

-These are complemented by biographies of 151 persons who were involved in the Rising and were either employed by the Council at the time, or subsequently.
+The book features biographies of 151 persons who were involved in the Rising and were either employed by the Council at the time, or subsequently.
 This wide-ranging book is essential for a complete understanding of the Rising.

-Contributors: Sheila Carden, Shay Cody, Evelyn Conway, Donal Fallon, Las Fallon, David Flood, John Gibney, Anthony Jordan, Conor McNamara, Martin Maguire, Thomas J. Morrissey SJ, Seamus Ó Maitiú, Lawrence White, Padraig Yeates.
+The contributors are Sheila Carden, Shay Cody, Evelyn Conway, Donal Fallon, Las Fallon, David Flood, John Gibney, Anthony Jordan, Conor McNamara, Martin Maguire, Thomas J. Morrissey SJ, Seamus Ó Maitiú, Lawrence White, Padraig Yeates.

 The book is edited by John Gibney, a graduate of Trinity College, Dublin and the author of several books on Irish history.
 He has been a research fellow at the University of Notre Dame and NUI Galway.
 In 2012 he produced the acclaimed RTÉ Radio 1 documentary The Animal Gangs (broadcast July 2012) on the folklore of inner city Dublin.
 He has worked in heritage tourism in Dublin since 2001.

 The book is available from Four Courts Press and other bookshops.